-What is Net Present Value (NPV) in Project Management?
+What Is Net Present Value (NPV) in Project Management?

 Net present value (NPV) refers to the difference between the value of cash now and the value of cash at a future date.
 NPV in project management is used to determine whether the anticipated financial gains of a project will outweigh the present-day investment — meaning the project is a worthwhile undertaking.
-Generally, an investment with a positive NPV will be profitable and therefore given a green light for consideration, while an investment with a negative NPV will result in a financial loss, and may not be undertaken.

-How to calculate NPV
+How to calculate net present value

 To understand how to calculate NPV, first consider that money is worth more now than it is later.
 For example, $1,000 today is worth more than $1,000 in three years.
 Why?
 Because you could take that $1,000 today and invest it, earning a modest 4% each year.
 In three years, that $1,000 will be worth $1,124.86.
 (Note that this does not factor in inflation, which we’ll address momentarily).
 That means the “present value” of $1,000 after three years of investment is $1,124.86.